The Singapore Exchange Securities Trading Limited (SGX-ST) is currently the only approved securities exchange in Singapore.

-Under the Listing Rules, conflicts of interest should be resolved or eliminated prior to listing.
-Conflicts of interest situations include situations in which interested persons (the directors, chief executive officer and controlling shareholder of the issuer and their associates) (1) carry on business transactions with the issuer or provide services to or receive services from the issuer or the issuer and its subsidiaries (the Group), (2) lend to or borrow from the issuer or the Group, (3) lease property to or from the issuer or the Group, or (4) have an interest in businesses that are competitors, suppliers or customers of the issuer or the Group.
+Under the Listing Rules, conflicts of interest should be resolved or mitigated prior to listing.
+Conflicts of interest situations include situations in which interested persons (such as the directors, chief executive officer and controlling shareholder of the issuer and their associates) (1) carry on business transactions with the issuer or provide services to or receive services from the issuer or the issuer and its subsidiaries (the Group); (2) lend to or borrow from the issuer or the Group; (3) lease property to or from the issuer or the Group; or (4) have an interest in businesses that are competitors, suppliers or customers of the issuer or the Group.

-The SGX-ST may accept a proposal to resolve or eliminate conflicts of interest within a reasonable period after listing.
+The SGX-ST may accept a proposal to resolve or mitigate conflicts of interest within a reasonable period after listing.

 Promoters of an issuer (namely its controlling shareholders and their associates and its executive directors with an interest in 5 per cent or more of the issuer's issued share capital (excluding subsidiary holdings) at the time of listing) seeking a Mainboard listing are required to give a contractual undertaking to the issue manager to observe a moratorium on the transfer or disposal of their interests in the shares of the issuer.
 The purpose of a moratorium is to maintain the promoters' commitment to the issuer and align their interests with that of public shareholders.